 Statistics from the Ministry of Social and Family Development show that the percentage of persons with disabilities increases nearly four-fold with age.

 On top of costs of medical treatment and long-term care, you may still have to continue supporting your family even if you were caught in an accident.

 Just remember, it’s good to always be financially prepared for what life throws at us.
 Being in your 30s, you’ve still got time on your side to ensure your later years go smoother.
 So go on, get adequately covered, then go out and live it up in your roaring 30s!

 1. Mild disability means your inability to perform one ADL and will require significant assistance from another person when carrying out the activity.
 Moderate disability means your inability to perform two ADLs and will require significant assistance from another person when carrying out the activities.
 Severe disability means your inability to perform at least three ADLs and will require significant assistance from another person when carrying out the activities.

-‡ Subject to Deferment Period and for Advantage Plan type only, and “mild disability” is the inability to perform 1 Activity of Daily Living (ADL).
+‡ Subject to Deferment Period and “mild disability” is the inability to perform 1 Activity of Daily Living (ADL).
 The Initial Benefit is a lump sum payment equivalent to 3 times of the Monthly Benefit.
 In the event the Life Assured fully recovers from the disability, the Initial Benefit may be paid again for subsequent episodes of mild disability.
 However, it is not payable if such subsequent disabilities arise from or are related to the cause of disability(ies) for which there was a previous claim for Initial Benefit.

 Terms and conditions apply.
 Protected up to specified limits by SDIC.